kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 reason for a rejection.

 The API server exposes a Prometheus counter metric recording admission webhook rejections.
-The metrics are labelled to identify the causes of webhook rejection(s):
+The metrics are labeled to identify the causes of webhook rejection(s):

 - `name`: the name of the webhook that rejected a request.
 - `operation`: the operation type of the request, can be one of `CREATE`,